dtraskas/CarND-Deep-Learning/README.md

 ###Model Architecture and Training Strategy
 For this project I chose the Keras framework that sits on top of Tensorflow.
 Keras offers a high level framework and a number of useful features such as Data Generators for image pre-processing, that make the code easier to read, reusable and faster to develop.

-For my model I chose the NVIDIA architecture from their paper very closely in terms of structure, with 5 convolutional layers and 4 fully connected layers.
-NVIDIA uses images of 66x200 whereas I use 80x160 (resizing the originals from 160x320).
-This means that I end up with slightly more parameters than they did, but the architecture is the same.
-Additionally I added 2 dropout layers in the fully-connected section to reduce overfitting.

 ####1.
 An appropriate model arcthiecture has been employed